can i touch it?

 Albamarina Nahar is an Afro Latinx actress born and raised in Boston, Massachusetts.
 Nahar moved to New York City in 2013 to pursue her career in film and television.
 After returning home from a volunteer gap year program with Global Citizen Year in Brazil, Nahar attended the New York Film Academy to further her acting and film studies.
 Albamarina’s role in the film 250 won the Cultural Perspective-Independent Producer award at the Hometown Media Awards in Philadelphia.
 Nahar was also nominated for Best Supporting Actress at Jersey City’s Golden Door Film Festival playing Toni in the feature film Bus Stop.
 She relocated to Los Angeles, California in 2019 to further her career.
 Nahar is actively working on her own indie original projects.
 Her short film Phases of a Goddess was selected for The Bitesize Film Festival 2021, Dominican Film Festival in New York 2021, and Halifax Black Film Festival 2022.
 Nahar is actively building her bicoastal multifaceted career as an actress, writer, filmmaker, dancer, artist, and entrepreneur.

-Kaili Y. Turner she/her
+Kaili Y. Turner she/they

 Karimah Williams she/her